opencadc-metadata-curation/collection2caom2/README.md

 ### Planes

 1. Plane-level metadata is only computed for productType=science|calibration.
-Auxiliary artifacts (or parts or chunks) are expected to be part of another plane with science.
+Auxiliary artifacts (or parts or chunks) are expected to be part of another plane with science, unless it is a temporary state caused by ingestion order.

 ### Chunks